-This Arboricultural Impact Assessment (AIA) was prepared for Adam & Fiona Loader in relation to the existing trees and proposed wastewater system at 18-20 Sturdee Lane, Lovett Bay (subject site).
+This Arboricultural Impact Assessment (AIA) was prepared for Fiona Loader in relation to the existing trees and a proposed alterations and additions at 18-20 Sturdee Lane, Lovett Bay (subject site).

-The purpose of this AIA is to assess the likely impacts of the proposed wastewater system on the existing site trees and make recommendations regarding installation methods and tree protection measures to limit adverse impacts on trees recommended for retention.
+The purpose of this AIA is to assess the likely impacts of the proposed works on the existing site trees and make recommendations regarding construction methods and tree protection measures to limit adverse impacts on trees recommended for retention.